michaelcheng924/apollo-fullstack-starter-kit/README.md

-# Starter kit with Apollo server, client, and subscriptions
+# Starter kit with Apollo server and client

 The goals of this starter kit are to: